 “Over the last three years, renter house-buying power has increased fast enough to keep pace with house price appreciation, so the share of homes that a renter can afford to buy has remained the same since 2015.
 Although mortgage rates are expected to rise, they are still low by historic standards, and real household incomes are the highest they have ever been.
 Assuming this trend continues, our measure of affordability, which takes into account income, interest rates, and house prices, indicates that homeownership is still within reach for renters.”As an owner, your mortgage payment is a form of ‘forced savings’ which allows you to build equity in your home that you can tap into later in life.
 As a renter, you guarantee the landlord is the person building that equity.
 Interest rates are still at historic lows, making it one of the best times to secure a mortgage and make a move into your dream home.
 Freddie Mac’s latest report shows that rates across the country were at 4.51% last week.

 Bottom LineWhether you are looking for a primary residence for the first time or are considering a vacation home on the shore, now may be the time to buy.

 Every three years, the Federal Reserve conducts their Survey of Consumer Finances in which they collect data across all economic and social groups.
-The latest survey data, covering 2013-2016 was released two weeks ago.
-The study revealed that the 2016 median net worth of homeowners was $231,400 – a 15% increase since 2013.
+Their latest survey data, covering 2013-2016 was recently released.
+The study revealed that the median net worth of a homeowner was $231,400 – a 15% increase since 2013.
 At the same time, the median net worth of renters decreased by 5% ($5,200 today compared to $5,500 in 2013).
 These numbers reveal that the net worth of a homeowner is over 44 times greater than that of a renter.